yountuan/TechTrack/README.md

 ## Restrictions

-- Must use Django REST Framework and PostgreSQL
+- Must use Django REST Framework and PostgreSQL for Backend Track.

 ## Q&A